airporting/ebics-parser/README.md

 ]
 ```

-## Known bugs & pitfalls
+## Opinions, known bugs & pitfalls

-### Qualifiers
+### Opinions

-We were not able to find a complete specification about this format, so we don't know how to match some transaction qualifiers, like:

-- PDO
-- NOM
-- CPY
-- MTR
-- RIB
-- FEE
-- BBE
-- BDB
+We took some decisions about what is allowed or not in an EBICS parse result.
+We still don't have found a complete and exhaustive docs about this format.
+So
+everything is based on our guesses.
+See section "[Whatever](#whatever)".

+In transactions items, fields `internal_code` and `operation_code` need one them is not empty, in this case, the other can be empty.

 ### Line record code